 At times, when the project is a large scale one, a group of QA can also perform this testing to check for any showstoppers.
 But this is not so in the case of SCRUM because SCRUM is a flat structure with no Leads or Managers and each tester has their own responsibilities towards their stories.

 Hence individual QA’s perform this testing for the stories that they own.

 Why Should We Automate Smoke Tests?

 This testing is the first test to be done on a build released by the development team(s).
 Based on the results of this testing, further testing is done (or the build is rejected).

 The best way to do this testing is to use an automation tool and schedule the smoke suite to run when a new build is created.
 You may be thinking why should I “automate the smoke testing suite”?

 Let us look at the following case:

 Let’s say that you are a week away from your release and out of the total 500 test cases, your smoke test suite comprises of 80-90.
 If you start executing all these 80-90 test cases manually, imagine how much time will you take?
 I think 4-5 days (minimum).

 But if you use automation and create scripts to run all these 80-90 test cases then ideally, these will be run in 2-3 hours and you will have the results with you instantly.
-Didn’t it save your precious time and give you the results about the build in much less time?
+Didn’t it save your precious time and give you the results about the build in a much less time?

 5 years back, I was testing a financial projection app, which took inputs about your salary, savings, etc., and projected your taxes, savings, profits depending on the financial rules.
 Along with this, we had customization for countries that depend on the country and its tax rules used to change (in the code).